uvlvd/CIPM/README.md

 7. (Add `xtend-gen` folder to `tools.vitruv.change.composite` to avoid error)
     - this may not be necessary: during testing, adding the folder did not solve the issue (since no files were generated inside the `xtend-gen` folder).
 Installing Xtext and cleaning all projects solved the issue (see next step).
 8. Generate Lua model code:
-    - Install Xtext from the marketplace (tested with version 2.37.0)
     - `org.xtext.lua/src/org.xtext.lua/GenerateLua.mwe2 -> Right click -> Run as -> MWE2 Workflow`  (TODO: this needs Xtext to be installed?)
-9. Start second Eclipse instance: `Run -> Run Configurations -> Eclipse Application -> Launch Runtime Eclipse`
+9. Start second Eclipse instance: `Run -> Run Configurations -> New launch configuration`
     - make sure "All workspace and enabled target Plug-ins" is selected in the Plug-ins tab
 10. In second instance, import all from `commit-based-cipm/bundles/fi`
 11. To avoid IDE errors for test data: For apisix test/eval in `cipm.consistency.vsum.test` (2nd Eclipse instance):